-The AWW-NRIM Project involves a comprehensive inventory of the Waterway including the physical environment (topography, hydrology, bedrock, soils), biodiversity (terrestrial and aquatic species and ecosystems), ecological integrity within the context of the Pre-1841 Allagash Watershed as a whole, and current and future resilience of the Waterway in the face of a climate and land use changes.
+The AWW-Natural Resources Inventory, Ecological Assessment, and Long-Term Monitoring (NRIM) initiative involves a comprehensive inventory of the Waterway including the physical environment (topography, hydrology, bedrock, soils), biodiversity (terrestrial and aquatic species and ecosystems), ecological integrity within the context of the Pre-1841 Allagash Watershed as a whole, and current and future resilience of the Waterway in the face of a climate and land use changes.
 The initial phases of the project are currently underway.
 These include inventory, assessment, and documentation of the natural values and resources of the Waterway’s restricted zone; and where appropriate, close collaboration with the private landowners (with their permission, on a case-by-case basis) in the Waterway’s one-mile zone and in the pre-1841 Allagash watershed as a whole.

 Future phases will include a summary report in 2023 available to the public, an interpretive natural resources pocket guide similar to Allagash Explorer, and a protocol for an ongoing monitoring program with an emphasis on the impacts of climate change that might serve as a test model for Maine’s northern forest.